Boruto: Anime

-At the Naruto and Boruto stage event at Jump Festa on 17 December 2016, it had been announced that the manga series would be adapted into an anime project, which was later confirmed to be a television series adaptation that would feature an original story.
-Additionally, an original video animation was previously released as a part of CyberConnect2's video game collection, Naruto Shippuden: Ultimate Ninja Storm Trilogy (2017), which depicts a new mission where Boruto's team chases a thief.

-The television anime series, story supervised by the former manga writer Ukyō Kodachi until episode 216, is animated by Pierrot, with character designs by Tetsuya Nishio and Hirofumi Suzuki.
-The series premiered on TV Tokyo on 5 April 2017.
-The episodes are being collected in DVDs in Japan, starting with the first four episodes on 26 July 2017.
-The idea of choosing Pierrot and TV Tokyo again came from an editor of the Weekly Shonen Jump who found it fitting since there was a timeslot available for a young audience.
-The series finished its first part with episode 293 on 26 March 2023; a second part was announced to be in development.

-Viz Media has licensed the series in North America.
-In promoting the anime, Crunchyroll started sharing free segments of the series in early 2018.
-On 21 July 2018, it was announced at San Diego Comic-Con that the English dub of the anime would premiere on Adult Swim's Toonami programming block beginning on 29 September 2018.
-In Australia, the anime began airing on ABC Me starting from 21 September 2019.
-On 21 April 2020, it was announced that episode 155 and onward would be delayed until 6 July 2020, due to the ongoing COVID-19 pandemic.

-Soundtrack

-The music for the series is co-composed by Yasuharu Takanashi and his musical unit, Yaiba.
-A CD soundtrack titled Boruto Naruto Next Generations Original Soundtrack 1 was released on 28 June 2017.
-The second soundtrack was released on 7 November 2018.
+A 293-episode anime television series adaptation produced by Studio Pierrot was broadcast on TV Tokyo from 5 April 2017 to 26 March 2023.
+After the last episode was broadcast, a second part was announced to be in development.

 Novels

-A series of light novels written by Kō Shigenobu (novels 1–3 and 5) and Miwa Kiyomune (novel 4), with illustrations by Mikio Ikemoto, based on the anime have also been produced.
-The first one, titled was released on 2 May 2017.
-A second one was released on 4 July 2017, under the title The third novel, was released on 4 September 2017.
+A series of light novels written by Kō Shigenobu (novels 1–3 and 5) and Miwa Kiyomune (novel 4), with illustrations by Mikio Ikemoto, has also been produced based on the anime.
+The first novel, titled was released on 2 May 2017.
+A second novel was released on 4 July 2017 under the title The third novel, was released on 4 September 2017.
 The fourth novel, was released on 2 November 2017.
 The fifth novel, was released on 4 January 2018.

 Video games

-The video game Naruto to Boruto: Shinobi Striker was released on 31 August 2018, and contains characters from both the Boruto and Naruto series.
+The video game Naruto to Boruto: Shinobi Striker was released on 31 August 2018 and contains characters from both the Boruto and Naruto series.
 In August 2018, another Boruto game was announced for PC.
-Titled Naruto x Boruto Borutical Generations, will be free to play, with options to purchase in-game items.
-The game will be available through the Yahoo!
+Titled Naruto x Boruto Borutical Generations, it was revealed that that it would be free to play, with options to purchase in-game items, and would be available through the Yahoo!
 Game service.
 Boruto Uzumaki also appears as a playable character in the crossover fighting game Jump Force.